-According to Child Mind Institute, e-cigarettes are now the most frequently used tobacco products among adolescents worldwide, with some 2.1 million middle and high school students were e-cigarette users in 2017.
+According to Child Mind Institute, e-cigarettes are now the most frequently used tobacco products among adolescents worldwide, with some 2.1 million middle and high school students being e-cigarette users in 2017.

 Pictures of a group of school students puffing smoke out of vaping mods went viral recently, signaling the reality that vaping habit is becoming a trend that Malaysian school students, as young as the first graders, pick up to look “cool” among friends.

 But many of these students don’t look for the e-cigarettes on their own.
-Adults looking for opportunities to make money are targeting them by selling or renting out vapes for only RM50 to RM100 and RM20 respectively.
+Adults looking for opportunities to make money are targeting them by selling vapes for only RM50 to RM100, or renting out vapes for RM20.

 Not to mention the easy process of online purchasing, one doesn’t need to leave the house to get the refill for the vape juices.

-The death tolls have launched studies on the impact of vaping or smoking e-cigarettes on the vapers’ health.
+The death toll has launched studies on the impact of vaping or smoking e-cigarettes on vapers’ health.